Como Zoo: History

 The 1950s brought even more changes to the zoo including Rabbitville which later was expanded into a Children's Farm Zoo.
 In 1955, the city officials recommended the closing of Como Zoo because the zoo and city did not have the funds to support the zoo.
 Soon after a Citizen Volunteer Committee was formed to help save the zoo.
 In 1956, through the efforts of a rich Minnesotan business man, Archie Brand's Seal Show arrived at the zoo.
 Along with this many repairs were brought to the zoo, which brought new animals such as ostriches, jaguars, seals, llamas, baboons and monkeys.
 In 1957, a number of endangered animals joined the zoo including Siberian tigers, gorillas, and orangutans.
-In 1958, Toby, a Galapagos tortoise comes to live at the zoo.
+In 1958, Toby, a Galápagos tortoise comes to live at the zoo.
 Small children were allowed to ride on Toby's back.
 Also, in 1958, the first Siberian tigers to be raised successfully in captivity were born at Como Zoo.
 In 1959, Casey the gorilla arrived at the Como Zoo and the Como Mobile Zoo started visiting local schools.